-Authors are telling ua of scams in two main areas:
+Authors are telling us of scams in a number of areas, including:

-• A very plausible individual or company has read your book(s), and they supply a load of detailed comments which seems to confirm as much, and they would love to undertake publicity and marketing for you.
+- A very plausible individual or company has read your book(s), and they supply a load of detailed comments which seems to confirm as much, and they would love to undertake publicity and marketing, or to drum up readers or reviews for you.
 This does not happen in real life.
-What is going on here is: the scammers use AI unlawfully to scan your works and produce summaries and commentary, and they rely on that AI-scanned information to cold-call people.
-Needless to say, if you take them up on their offer, it will cost you money – in return for nothing good.

 You need to be on your guard and cynical.
 Remember that if an offer, out of the blue, seems too good to be true, it is too good to be true.
 Always check the credentials of anyone contacting you unsolicited.
 In almost all the scam attempts we have seen recently, the scammer included no links to any website and indeed had no online presence at all.